Textualize/toolong/README.md

 ### Compatibility

-Toolong works on Linux and macOS.
-I don't think it will work on Windows yet, but it *could*.
-Let me know if you would like Windows support.
+Toolong works on Linux, macOS, and Windows.

 ### Opening files